canonical-robots/prebot-rose-ap/docs/stepbystepguide.md

 ]
 ```

+You can also Open Postman, and import the collection [Program Definitions.postman_collection.json](/docker-robotProgramManager/Program Definitions.postman_collection.json) to send the **program definitions** entities specified in the collection to the **FIWARE Context Broker**

 ## Step 4 - Manage the robot program definition through the **program manager**

  * Open the link http://localhost:81/ on a webwroser